dcunited001/dcunited001.github.io/_posts/2017-10-08-meditation-conceptual-designation-and-monadic-metaphysics.md

 model, conceptualize and transvalue all things.
 From here, we begin our journey to transform ourselves and our surroundings from lead into gold.

-(move up) I do not intend to culturally appropriate here.
-I have referenced Buddhism, Alchemy and other cultural traditions, but do not read this and assume that I have spoken authoritatively on any religious tradition.
-I was heavily influenced by a lite understanding of theosophy early on.
-Here, I am only trying to state my own understanding of what I have experienced in life.
-I hope that my ...

 - brief connection on meditative states of mind to other spiritual tradiations (extended prayer, etc)